apache/bigtop/README.md

 ----------------------

-    You can get in touch with us on the Bigtop mailing lists (http://bigtop.apache.org/mail-lists.html).
+    You can get in touch with us on the Apache Bigtop mailing lists (http://bigtop.apache.org/mail-lists.html).